davidtchiu/davidtchiu.github.io/teaching/cs475/tut2/index.md

 }
 ```

 When I compile and run it, I get the following output.
+Read through the output and make sure it all makes sense to you.
+It's interesting to see how much space each data type (and data literal) takes up.

 ```
 *** sizes of data types ***